sakshammgupta/sakshammgupta.github.io/_pages/work-experience.md

        * Developing tech transfer strategy for inventions (start-up, licensing, etc.).
        * Conducting market research (royalty comparables, license terms, term sheets for VCs)

+* Feb 2021 to Feb 2023 : **Research Assistant**
+  * at **Indian Council of Medical Research**    (New Delhi, India)
+     * ICMR is the Indian equivalent of the US National Institute of health.
+ICMR has funded our research, and I am working on designing and
+       * Prototyping an airway management robot under an anesthetist.
+       * Designing and prototyping an airway management robot.
+       * Developing Hardware and Software control systems for the robot.
+       * Analyzing patent databases; Conducting market research.
+       * Assisting the PI in the preparation of various techno-commercial reports.